tvmai/tvmai.github.io/index.md

 TVM stack is a unified optimization stack that will close the gap between the productivity-focused deep learning frameworks, and the performance- or efficiency-oriented hardware backends.
 The project contains the following components:
-- [TVM](https://github.com/dmlc/tvm) Tensor IR Stack for Deep Learning Systems
+- [TVM](https://github.com/dmlc/tvm) Tensor level compiler Stack for Deep Learning Systems
-- [NNVM](https://github.com/dmlc/nnvm) Graph IR stack for Deep Learning Systems
+- [NNVM](https://github.com/dmlc/nnvm) Graph compiler stack for Deep Learning Systems
 - NNVM compiler: open compiler for AI Frameworks (shares same repo with NNVM)

 Checkout our techreport [TVM: End-to-End Optimization Stack for Deep Learning](https://arxiv.org/abs/1802.04799)